-In addition to Mortgage Bankers and Brokers, servicers in Nevada must also post a Mortgage Servicer License Bond.
+In addition to Mortgage Bankers and Brokers, servicers in Nevada must also post a Nevada Mortgage Servicer License Bond.
 This is a type of surety bond required by the State of Nevada Division of Mortgage Lending.
 The Licensing is managed by the Nationwide Mortgage Licensing System (NMLS).

 - Less than $50mm in servicing Volume, $100,000 bond.

 - More than $50mm but less than $500mm, $200,000 Bond.

 The cost of the Surety bond is usually between 1% and 3% of the bond amount.
 Surety1 will shop its many markets to procure the right price at the right terms.

 How to Get a Nevada Mortgage Servicer License Bond

 At Surety1.com we make it easy to obtain this surety bond.
 Our simple, three step process is:

 - Complete the easy to navigate and secure online application.
 1

 - Review the free, no obligation quote from one of Surety1’s professional surety bond agents, usually within one business day.
 2

 - Sign some paperwork and pay the bond premium